cockroachdb/docs/tutorials/katacoda/spatial-data/step5.md

 Paste the result into <https://geojson.io> and you should see the shape of the convex hull of the store locations on a map.

-### (10) What is the area of the shape of all bookstore locations that are in the Loon's habitat range within NY state?
+**What is the area of the shape of all bookstore locations that are in the Loon's habitat range within NY state?**

 You have already visualized the convex hull, but now you would like to calculate its area in square miles.

 To answer this question:

 1. Build a CTE that returns the [convex hull](https://www.cockroachlabs.com/docs/stable/st_convexhull.html) of Common Loon habitat.
-2. Join the results of the above CTE with a query against [the `bookstores` table](https://www.cockroachlabs.com/docs/stable/spatial-tutorial.html#the-bookstores-and-bookstore_routes-tables) that checks whether a bookstore's location is [contained](st_contains.html) by the loon habitat.
+2. Join the results of the above CTE with a query against [the `bookstores` table](https://www.cockroachlabs.com/docs/stable/spatial-tutorial.html#the-bookstores-and-bookstore_routes-tables) that checks whether a bookstore's location is contained by the loon habitat.
 2. Get the area of the [convex hull](https://www.cockroachlabs.com/docs/stable/st_convexhull.html) of the resulting geometry.
 3. Collect the geometries that result from the step above into a single geometry, calculate its convex hull, and calculate the area of the hull.
 As in previous examples, note that because the `birds.routes` data uses [SRID 4326](https://www.cockroachlabs.com/docs/stable/srid-4326.html), the resulting area is measured in degrees, which is converted to square miles by casting the data to a `GEOGRAPHY` type and dividing by 1609 (the number of meters in a mile) squared.